Helium Recovery from Natural Gas

 Helium Capture

 Helium is much more volatile than N2 and CH4 and is concentrated in the end-flash vapour of an LNG plant.
-It may be concentrated to 45 to over 80% He by cooling and partial condensation of most of the N2.
+It may be concentrated to 45 to over 80% He by the cooling and partial condensation of most of the N2.

 Helium Purification

 Liquefaction of helium requires thorough removal to below 1 ppm of all impurities.
-The main residual impurities are primarily N2 plus small amounts of CH4, Ar, O2, Ne, H2.
+The residual impurities are primarily N2 plus small amounts of CH4, Ar, O2, Ne, H2.

 One issue for the catalytic combustion is to ensure there is no significant CH4 impurity as this can raise the reactor temperature (subject to sufficient O2) and potentially reduce the effective H2 removal.